Breath and meditation journey

 Learn how to improve your sleep, turbocharge your immune system and increase mindfulness in everyday life.

-Live online Monday to Friday at 6.30 am in 2-week blocks.
+Live online Monday to Friday at 6.30 am in two week blocks.

 Want to learn how to use your breath to regulate your emotions?

 Ready to change your responses to daily stress?

 Know that more sleep equals healing?

 There’s no magic or woo woo, just your willingness to show up and practice.